blkluv/luvgames/data/blog/solutions/recovering-billions-in-racial-justice-pledges-with-blockchain-tech.md

 ![unacceptable](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExajBibWdocm1vbWI0NHg5ZG9zNWNqbTl1am9pa2JncGxpYjQwZGR4MyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xUA7b4TxDcjIXlnMTS/giphy.gif)

 $340 billion pledged by companies to support racial equity following George Floyd’s murder.
 Four years after George Floyd’s murder, McKinsey & Co. has found that $340 billion has been publicly announced by companies to support racial equity and justice.
-The root of all of these pledges being invested back into the root of the source of the problem is why no one is solving anything or no one knowing where all of the money is going because it's not helping the masses severly effected by the racial inquality in America that is profiting from the problems companies are donating to solve.
+The root of all of these pledges being invested back into the root of the source of the problem is why no one is solving anything or no one knowing where all of the money is going because it's not helping the masses severely affected by the racial inequality in America that is profiting from the problems companies are donating to solve.

 * 40% of 1,369 Fortune 1000 companies have made public statements about racial justice between May 2020 and October 2022.
 This means that approximately 548 companies have made pledges toward racial equity.
-Be the first person to complete the quest of creating the full list[here](https://zealy.io/c/luvnft/questboard/)
+Be the first person to complete the quest of creating the full list [here](https://zealy.io/c/luvnft/questboard/)

 * Companies have pledged a combined $340 billion toward racial equity over that same period.

 * Since May 2021, pledges have become vaguer, making it harder to track what specific initiatives the money is going toward.